Telok Ayer among hottest spots in S’pore: Urban heat study

 In comparison, the study found that sunlight can heat up the dark terracotta roofs topping the shophouses of Telok Ayer and Amoy streets to very high temperatures.

-Telok Ayer and Amoy streets, where national monuments like Thian Hock Keng temple, Nagore Dargah shrine and Al-Abrar Mosque are located, was pushed further inland after Cecil Street, Robinson Road and Shenton Way were subsequently built on the reclaimed land.
+Telok Ayer and Amoy streets, where national monuments like the Thian Hock Keng temple, Nagore Dargah shrine and Al-Abrar Mosque are located, was pushed farther inland after Cecil Street, Robinson Road and Shenton Way were subsequently built on the reclaimed land.

 Since then, high-rise buildings have sprung up in Raffles Place, Shenton Way and Lau Pa Sat, making it difficult for heat to dissipate.

-Said Mr Chan: “Additional reclamation and the higher density of buildings have blocked coastal winds from dispelling heat from Telok Ayer and Amoy streets.”
+Mr Chan said: “Additional reclamation and the higher density of buildings have blocked coastal winds from dispelling heat from Telok Ayer and Amoy streets.”

-Apart from concrete and glass in buildings retaining heat, hot air expelled by air conditioners during the cooling process and vehicle exhaust are also heat contributors.
+Apart from concrete and glass in buildings retaining heat, hot air expelled by air-conditioners during the cooling process and vehicle exhaust are also heat contributors.

-Air conditioning can also create another hot and sticky situation.
+Air-conditioning can create another hot and sticky situation.

-Explained Mr Chan: “We all have a tendency to retreat to air-conditioned environments when temperatures rise – from a sustainability perspective, this is far from ideal given the reliance on energy and the inequality of this approach as not all citizens have the luxury of working indoors.”
+Mr Chan explained: “We all have a tendency to retreat to air-conditioned environments when temperatures rise.
+From a sustainability perspective, this is far from ideal given the reliance on energy and the inequality of this approach as not all citizens have the luxury of working indoors.”

-Heat mitigation strategies can help, suggested Mr Chan.
-Measures can include greening building facades and roofs or using white paint to change the reflectiveness of surfaces and reduce the amount of heat absorbed.
+Heat mitigation strategies can help, he suggested.
+Measures can include greening building facades and roofs, or using white paint to change the reflectiveness of surfaces and reduce the amount of heat absorbed.

-While vegetation can lower surface and air temperatures through evaporation and transpiration that takes place in plants, it “comes at the cost of increasing humidity” which may negate the cooling effect from plants given that Singapore is in a tropical climate, observed Mr Chan.
+While vegetation can lower surface and air temperatures through evaporation and transpiration that takes place in plants, it “comes at the cost of increasing humidity”, which may negate the cooling effect from plants, given Singapore’s tropical climate, observed Mr Chan.

-Ideal plants would be trees with low transpiration that are able to survive in the tropical environment, said Mr Chan, adding that “emphasis should be made on planting trees which provide additional shading benefits over shrubbery and short plants”.
+Ideal plants would be trees with low transpiration that are able to survive in the tropical environment, he said, adding that “emphasis should be made on planting trees which provide additional shading benefits over shrubbery and short plants”.

+But humidity may not be an issue, said Dr Shawn Lum, a lecturer from Nanyang Technological University’s Asian School of the Environment, noting: “The heat-blunting work that plants do will offset heating effects from the humidity they add.”

+He added: “Plants and trees won’t solve the vexing problem of a warming climate, but they can be an important part of the solution in a few key ways.”